Asteroids - modernized Classical game

 Risk impact

-Asteroids - modernized Classical game is safe to use.
-It does not request any sensitive permissions.
+Asteroids - modernized Classical game does not require any sensitive permissions.

 Risk likelihood